ThorNolan/TriviaGame/README.md

 + Build using the Bootstrap CDN for general page layout, as well as the animate.css CDN for some of the animations.

 ## Gameplay

+1. Hit the "start" button and the first question will appear on the screen.
+2. You have 30 seconds to answer the question!
+3. The game will tell you if you got it right, or tell you the right answer if you get it wrong.
+4. You can see your total score at the end, and try again if you want :2nd_place_medal:.